Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands: Results

 As anticipated, the Majorana Wannier orbitals $w_{\pm,{\bf R}}({\bf r})$ are localized at the $\Z_2$ flux sites, as shown in Fig.~\ref{fig:wann}(a).
+In fact, an isolated Majorana orbital with a $\Z_2$ flux makes a composite Majorana (zero-energy) Wannier orbital,\cite{KITAEV2006,Trebst_2012,Nasu_2023} and their periodic arrangements with finite nearest-neighbor tight-binding hopping strength produce dispersive bands.
 Within the original supercell, these two states were linked by the string operator that connects the $\Z_2$ flux pair.
-However, in the effective theory, $w_{\pm,{\bf R}}({\bf r})$ represents the two basis states of a unit cell.
+However, in effective theory, $w_{\pm,{\bf R}}({\bf r})$ represents the two basis states of a unit cell.
 Since the effective gauge fields reside on the links connecting lattice sites, there is no gauge field directly coupling the two Majorana orbitals within a unit cell.
 Their coupling is not parametrized by the anti-symmetric onsite interaction term $i\mathcal{K}_0=K_0\sigma^z+K'_0\sigma^y$, where $\sigma^{\mu}$ matrices are defined in the $a=\pm$ Wannier orbital basis, as in the example case given in Sec.~\ref{Sec:Example}.
 Here, $K_0$ captures the onsite energy difference of the two orbitals, while $K_0'$ describes the intra-unit cell coupling between them.
 The remaining terms in Eq.~\eqref{eq:HMhoneycom} remain the same.